statamic/v2-docs/content/collections/docs/content-types.md

 ![Assets Container](/assets/img/screenshots/cp-assets.png)

 Asset Containers can use fieldsets to store additional data along with each asset that will be available anywhere your asset is being used, in addition to file-driven metadata.
-To specify a fieldset, add add `fieldset: insert_fieldset_name` to the container's config file.
+To specify a fieldset, add `fieldset: insert_fieldset_name` to the container's config file.

 Here are some ideas on how you can use this to your advantage: